-- We describe the design and implementation of a statistical debugging tool called HOLMES that uses path profiles from successful and failing program runs to isolate the root cause of program errors and provide contextual information that can aid in debugging the error (Section 3.1). - We also present an adaptive version of HOLMES that uses an iterative, bug-directed profiling to isolate the causes of program failures with extremely low-overheads.
-The low overheads permit the collection of full profiles, allowing HOLMES to isolate bugs from a much smaller number program runs.
-Furthermore, bug free programs do not incur any profiling overheads in this mode (Section 3.2). - Finally, we evaluate the non-adaptive and adaptive versions of HOLMES using programs from the SIR benchmark suite [5] and some large real-world applications.
+• We describe the design and implementation of a statistical debugging tool called HOLMES that uses path profiles from successful and failing program runs to isolate the root cause of program errors and provide contextual information that can aid in debugging the error (Section 3.1).

+- We also present an adaptive version of HOLMES that uses an iterative and adaptive bug-directed profiling technique to isolate the causes of program crashes with low-overhead without resorting to sampling.
+Since HOLMES incurs sufficiently low overhead that it does not require sampling, it can potentially isolate bugs from a much smaller set of successful and failing program runs.
+Moreover, bug free programs do not incur any profiling overheads (Section 3.2). - Finally, we evaluate both the non-adaptive and adaptive versions of HOLMES by using a combination of programs from the SIR benchmark suite [5] and some large real-world applications.
 Our results indicate that path profiles provide more precise bug isolation and iterative, adaptive profiling can effectively isolate bugs with low overhead without requiring sampling (Section 5).